Ofelia Teresa Alas

-Ofelia Teresa Alas (born 4 June 1943) is Brazilian mathematician, senior professor at the Institute of Mathematics and Statistics, University of São Paulo.
+Ofelia Teresa Alas (born 4 June 1943) is Brazilian mathematician and professor emeritus at the Institute of Mathematics and Statistics, University of São Paulo.
 She served as its vice-dean in the years from 1990 to 1994, under Pedro Alberto Morettin's warrant.
 Alas is a researcher in the fields of topology and set theory.
 She is notable for being the second Brazilian woman to obtain a PhD in mathematics from a Brazilian institution.